-Please visit our website for information on how to obtain needed care during a declared disaster: www.healthnet.com/calmediconnect.
+Please visit our website for information on how to obtain needed care during a declared disaster: mmp.healthnetcalifornia.com.

-During a declared disaster, if you cannot use a network provider we will allow you to get care from out-of-network providers at no cost to you.
+During a declared disaster, if you cannot use a network provider, we will allow you to get care from out-of-network providers at no cost to you.
 If you cannot use a network pharmacy during a declared disaster, you will be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5 for more information.

-I. What if you are billed directly for services covered by our plan?
+I. What to do if you are billed directly for services covered by our plan